JavierSegoviaCordoba/detekt-rules/README.md

-# Banned Imports Detekt plugins
+# Detekt Rules

+A bundle of Detekt rules